Skip to main content

 2. Create an ADLS Gen 2 storage account

 Search for "Storage accounts" in the Azure Portal and create a new storage account.
-Make sure it's a Data Lake Storage Gen 2 account, you do this by enabling "hierarchical namespace" when creating the account.
-Refer to the Azure documentation for further info.
+Make sure it's a Data Lake Storage Gen 2 account by enabling "hierarchical namespace" when creating the account.
+Refer to the Azure documentation for further information.

 3. Create a container in the storage account